Microsoft Endpoint Manager Devices: Complete MEM Tour

 Before we start, the following questions arise:

-Microsoft Endpoint Manager is a unified endpoint management tool (UEM) that enables the management of multiple endpoints and device types in a single console.
-MEM includes the following services: Microsoft Intune, Configuration Manager, Co-management, Desktop Analytics, Windows Autopilot, Azure Active Directory (AD) and Endpoint Manager admin center.
+Microsoft Intune is a unified endpoint management tool (UEM) that enables the management of multiple endpoints and device types in a single console.
+Intune includes the following services: Microsoft Intune, Configuration Manager, Co-management, Desktop Analytics, Windows Autopilot, Microsoft Entra ID and Intune admin center.

-Intune is the cloud part of the Microsoft Endpoint Manager.
+Intune is the cloud part of the Microsoft Intune.
 With Intune, you can manage mobile devices securely and easily over the Internet.

-To access the Microsoft Endpoint Manager, you need to open the Microsoft Endpoint Manager Admin Center in the browser:
+To access the Microsoft Intune, you need to open the Intune admin center in the browser:

 How can I set up a test environment?

-How you can set up a test environment and what are the first steps to enroll a device via Intune I have explained in detail in this blog post.
+How you can set up a test environment and what are the first steps to enroll a device via Intune I have explained in detail in setup a windows autopilot test lab.

 So go ahead: Device Management